swostikpati/Connections-Lab-Fall-22/Week 1/1.2/Project/project_doc.md

 I added links to each section on the Navbar.
 I also made the scroll behavior smooth to make it feel more subtle and professional.

-By the end some UI changes had accumulated in the [final wireframe]().
+By the end some UI changes had accumulated in the [final wireframe](https://github.com/swostikpati/Connections-Lab-Fall-22/blob/main/Week%201/1.2/Project/Project%20Wireframe%20Final.pdf).

+## Suggested Improvements